Sound speed in water-saturated glass beads as a function of frequency and porosity: Description of Experiment

 \section{Description of Experiment}

-The artificial sediment was composed of $265$~$\mu$m $\pm 15$~$\mu$m diameter soda lime glass spheres saturated with degassed distilled water.
+The artificial sediment was composed of soda lime glass spheres of $265$~$\mu$m $\pm 15$~$\mu$m diameter saturated with degassed distilled water.
 The beads were sorted using a sieve shaker between 250~$\mu$m and 280~$\mu$m fine mesh sieves.
-The mass of the dry spheres was measured, and the spheres were then added to the apparatus shown in Fig.~\ref{expschematic}.
+The mass of the dry spheres was measured, and the spheres were then added to the apparatus shown in Fig.~\ref{fig1}a.
 Degassed distilled water was then continuously pumped through the sample for $30$ minutes and then allowed to rest overnight to dissolve trapped gas bubbles.

-Sediment porosity $\beta$ was controlled by using the fluidized bed apparatus shown in Fig.~\ref{expschematic}, which is similar to that described by Schr\"{o}ter \textit{et al.}\cite{Schroeter:2005, Schroeter:2007} The interior of the sample holder was $6$~cm $\times$ $6$~cm square and $30$~cm tall, with the sediment height dependent upon porosity, but nominally $100$~mm.
+Sediment porosity $\beta$ was controlled by using the fluidized bed apparatus shown in Fig.~\ref{fig1}a, which is similar to that described by Schr\"{o}ter \textit{et al.}\cite{Schroeter:2007} The interior of the sample holder was $6$~cm $\times$ $6$~cm square and $30$~cm tall, with the sediment height dependent upon porosity, but nominally $100$~mm.
 Two parallel polycarbonate walls of the sample holder were $1$~mm thick and the opposite two were $10$~mm thick.
 Control of the porosity of the monodisperse fluid-saturated bead pack is initiated by pumping water at a particular flow rate through the distributor (a block of sintered bronze powder, 5~mm thick with approximately 10~$\mu$m-diameter pores).
 The beads are carried into suspension, with the overall magnitude of their motion governed by the flow rate.
 The beads achieve steady-state motion and after two minutes, the flow is stopped.
 The beads are then given one minute to settle.
 The resulting porosity is dependent upon the flow rate.
-An additional procedure was use to achieve uniform porosity for $\beta < 0.40$: A series of flow pulses were introduced, starting at a high flow rate but with an incrementally decreasing flow rate.
-This allowed the bead column to settle more uniformly.
+An additional procedure was used to achieve uniform porosity for $\beta < 0.40$: A series of flow pulses were introduced, starting at a high flow rate but with an incrementally decreasing flow rate.
+This procedure allowed the bead column to settle more uniformly.
+The spatial variability of the porosity achieved by this technique was measured using micro-computed x-ray tomograms and porosity variations of about $\pm0.005$ were observed.